 A member of the Greatest Generation has left us.
-Herman Louis Skerlong, known to the world, as "Rocky," "The Mayor," and "The Hermanator," passed away peacefully on December 16, 2023.
+Herman Louis Skerlong, known to the world, as "Rocky," "The Mayor," and "The Hermanator," passed away peacefully on and "The Hermanator," passed away peacefully on December 16, 2023.
 He is finally reunited with the love of his life, Violet Moore Skerlong.
 They were married for 54 years before her passing in 1995.
 Though no children of their own, they had many nieces, nephews, grandnieces and nephews, spanning several generations of his 103 years.
 Herman was born July 26, 1920, in Lawrenceville to Anthony and Agnes Skerlong.
-He was a member of Saint Valentine's Catholic Church in Bethel Park where he attended Saturday evening Mass, followed by coffee and camaraderie with friends at McDonalds.
-McDonalds.

-Mass, followed by coffee and camaraderie with friends at McDonalds.
+He was a member of Saint Valentine's Catholic Church in Bethel Park where he attended Saturday evening Mass followed by coffee and camaraderie with triends at followed by coffee and camaraderie with friends at McDonalds.